-Since it was built by the Rhodes Knights, also known as the Knight of St John, the castle has served as a military base, public baths and even a prison.
+The Knights of Saint John, also known as the Rhodes knights built it, but it is also called Saint Peter’s castle.
+Throughout its time, the fortress has served as a military base, public baths and even a prison.
 If the castle walls could talk, the tales they would tell would be the stuff of romance and legend.
-The castle’s first designation as a haven for Asia Minor’s Christians during the 15th century crusades saw its inhabitants successfully fending off Sultan Mehmed II’s troops - and a few years later sheltering the sultan’s son after a failed revolt.
+The castle’s first designation as a haven for Asia Minor’s Christians during the 15th-century crusades saw its inhabitants successfully fending off Sultan Mehmed’s troops - and a few years later sheltering the sultan’s son after a failed revolt.

-Inside you’ll see the oldest shipwreck in the world, the mummy of Ada and the Mausoleum of King Mausolos, built in the fourth century BC.
-Or you can just get lost amongst the exhibits, wandering through the atmospheric corridors and up and down the castle towers.
-Getting lost here is actually a real possibility - the knights who built the castle followed the fortress fashion of the day, with twisty, turny tunnels designed to confuse intruders.
+Or just wander amongst the atmospheric corridors, to go up and down the castle towers.
+Getting lost here is a real possibility - the knights who built the castle followed the fortress fashion of the day, with twisty tunnels designed to confuse intruders.

-As well as coins, jewellery, pottery and pieces of ancient shipwrecks, there’s also a lovely garden containing an extensive collection of Mediterranean plants and trees.
-It’s the perfect place to stop and take a breather in between exhibits.
-If you make the effort to climb to the top of the castle you’ll be rewarded with amazing views over the town and the marina.
+As well as coins, jewellery, pottery and pieces of ancient shipwrecks, enjoy a lovely garden containing an extensive collection of Mediterranean plants and trees.
+It is the perfect place to stop and take a breather in between exhibits.
+Otherwise, attempt to climb to the top of this medieval castle to be rewarded with breath-taking sea views, and a view over the old town, harbour, and marina.

-Bodrum Castle is inarguably one of Bodrum’s most striking structures.
-A home to pirates, crusaders and soldiers, it sits comfortably in its historical seat alongside some of the most impressive Bodrum property on the coastline.
+If you visit on a sweltering day, take lots of water - there are lots of steps to climb.
+You will also need good shoes and a moderate level of fitness to explore the entire building.
+Bodrum Castle is inarguably one of Turkey’s most striking structures.
+Once home to pirates, crusaders, and soldiers, it sits comfortably in its historical seat alongside some of Turkey’s most impressive historical sites.